Revised August 2014

 To request a subscription, call MetroAccess at 301-562-5360 and press 1 for Reservations (TTY 301-588-7535).
 Tell the reservations agent that you would like to request subscription service.

-Door-to-door service means that MetroAccess drivers escort customers from the outermost exterior door of the customer's pick-up address and onto the vehicle, and from the vehicle to the outermost exterior door of the customer's drop-off address.
-Customers should be present at the outermost exterior door and ready to board the vehicle when their pick-up window begins.
+For the safety of our customers, MetroAccess provides door-to-door service.
+Door-to-door service means that MetroAccess drivers escort customers from the outermost exterior door of the customer’s pick-up address and onto the vehicle, and from the vehicle to the outermost exterior door of the customer’s drop-off address.
+Door-to-door service is provided wherever it is safe to do so.
+If your driver is unable to deliver door-to-door service, you will be called to come out to meet the vehicle at the curb.
+This can occur because of continuously changing conditions, like traffic or construction.
+Customers should be present at the outermost exterior door with a valid MetroAccess ID Card and exact fare, and be ready to board the vehicle when their pick-up window begins.
 Upon arrival, if the customer is not present for boarding at the curb, the driver will proceed to the door.

 To receive door-to-door service, the following conditions must be met:

 If any of these conditions are not met, the location is considered non-serviceable for door-to-door and the driver will render curb-to-curb service at the identified location.
-If a driver is at a location that is non-serviceable for door-to-door service, the driver must contact the Call Center to report to the dispatcher the reason door-to-door service cannot be provided.
+Customers will be expected to meet the driver at the curb for curb-to-curb service.
+For curb-to-curb service, customers are responsible for getting to and from the curb at the pick-up and dropoff location by themselves.
+If a driver is at a location that is non-serviceable for doorto-door service, the driver must contact the Call Center to report to the dispatcher the reason door-to-door service cannot be provided.
 Dispatch will attempt to contact the customer.
 Upon doing so, the customer will be advised of the situation and asked to meet the vehicle at the curb.

-Be ready at the beginning of the pickup window.
-For example, if your pick-up window begins at 7:45 am, be ready at 7:45 am.
+Please be ready at the beginning of the pick-up window with a valid MetroAccess ID Card and exact fare to present to the driver.
+For example, if your pick-up window begins at 7:45 a.m., be ready at 7:45 a.m.
 If your driver arrives early, he or she is only required to wait five minutes into the pick-up window.
-For example, if your pick-up window is from 7:45 to 8:15 am and the driver arrives at 7:45 or earlier, you must present yourself for boarding by 7:50 am.
+For example, if your pick up window is from 7:45 to 8:15 a.m. and the driver arrives at 7:45 or earlier, you must present yourself for boarding by 7:50 a.m.
+The automated phone call upon arrival is a courtesy call and not guaranteed.

 You are not required to board the vehicle until the pick-up window begins, but you may board the vehicle early if you wish.
-MetroAccess drivers carry ID badges.
-If you ever doubt your driver's identity, call MetroAccess at 301-562-5360 and select option 2 to speak with a dispatcher (TTY 301-588-7535).
+MetroAccess drivers carry ID badges that are to be visible at all times.
+If you ever doubt your driver’s identity, call MetroAccess at 301-562-5360 and select option 2 to speak with a dispatcher.

-Drivers are obligated to wait for customers five minutes from arrival within the pick-up window at the pick-up location.
+Drivers are required to wait for customers five minutes from arrival within the pick-up window at the pick-up location to present themselves for boarding.
 Upon arrival, drivers will proceed to the outermost exterior door and announce themselves.
 They will wait one minute at the door for the customer.
-If the customer is not present for boarding within that time, the driver will return to the vehicle and request that the MetroAccess Call Center begin the no-show authorization process.
+If the customer is not present for boarding within that time, the driver will return to the vehicle and request that the MetroAccess Call Center begin the noshow authorization process.

-In any calendar month, any customer who has booked ten trips or more and has "no-showed" or "late cancelled" at least 10% of those trips will receive a suspension notice.
-(A trip cancelled in accordance with our policy, i.e. more than two hours before the start of the pick-up window, will not be counted in the total number of trips booked, nor will it receive penalty points.)
-Additionally, to ensure that only habitual offenders are suspended, a customer will have to accumulate three or more penalty points to receive a suspension.
+In any calendar month, any customer who has booked ten trips or more and has "noshowed" or "late cancelled" at least 10% of those trips will receive a suspension notice.* Additionally, to ensure that only habitual offenders are suspended, a customer will have to accumulate three or more penalty points to receive a suspension.
 A customer will be subject to suspension only if both the minimum number of trips booked and the minimum number of penalty points are reached during the calendar month.

-A "No-Show" occurs when a customer does not board the vehicle within five minutes of the vehicle's arrival within the 30-minute pick-up window.
+A "No-Show" occurs when a customer does not present themselves for boarding the vehicle within five minutes of the vehicle's arrival within the 30-minute pick-up window.
 Each No-Show is counted as one penalty point.

 A "Late Cancellation" occurs when a customer cancels a trip less than two hours before the start of the 30-minute pick-up window.
-Each Late Cancellation is counted as one-half (1/2) a penalty point.
+Each Late Cancellation is counted as one-half penalty point.

 All suspension periods will begin on a Monday.
-The length of a customer's suspension will adhere to the following schedule:
+The length of a customer's suspension will follow this schedule:

 MetroAccess will retain records on customer compliance with this policy for the current calendar year.
 A warning letter and copy of this policy will be issued upon the first violation of the year.

-No-shows or late cancellations must be disputed within two business days after the end of the calendar month in which they occur.
-Prior to sending a suspension letter, MetroAccess will review all no-shows and late cancellations to ensure that the process was followed properly and an accurate count is represented.
-Any no-show or late cancellation that is found to be in error will be removed from the customer's account.
+No-shows or late cancellations must be disputed within two business days after the end of the calendar month, in which they occur.
+Prior to sending a suspension letter, MetroAccess will review all no-shows and late cancellations to ensure that the process was followed properly and an accurate count was represented.
+Any noshow or late cancellation that is found to be in error will be removed from the customer's account.

 If you dispute a suspension under this policy, you have the right to file an appeal.
 Appeal Requests must be filed in writing, by the deadline and per the instructions within the appeal packet.
 If you miss the Appeal Request deadline, your MetroAccess service will be suspended on the date listed on your MetroAccess Service Suspension Notice.
 A copy of the appeal process will be sent to you with your suspension letter.